 Okinawa Itinerary Wrap Up

 There are not too many places in the world where you can find nearly everything in one destination – pristine beaches, amazing food, cultural experiences, nature, historical sites, and shopping.
-Okinawa is one of the most beautiful islands I had been to so close to civilization, both above and underwater.
+Okinawa is one of the most beautiful islands I had been to, both above and underwater.

 If you plan a trip to Japan, make sure to add Okinawa to your destination list – it’s definitely worth visiting at least once.